di37/image-classification-using-multimodal-llms/README.md

   4. **Model Evaluation:** Computing metrics, plotting confusion matrices, and analyzing results.

 - **`utilities/`**
-  Provides helper scripts, constants, and command-line utilities (e.g., `classify.py`) that simplify repetitive tasks and support the main codebase.
+  Provides helper scripts, constants, and command-line utilities (that simplify repetitive tasks and support the main codebase.

-**Additional Files:**

-- **`classify.py`** (in `utilities`):
+- **`classify.py`**
   A script to run classification across various models, generating CSV results.

 - **`.env` & Configuration Files:**
-  May store environment variables or keys required to access closed-source models or external APIs.
+  May store environment variables or keys required to access closed-source models.

 - **`README.md`** (this file):
   A high-level overview of the entire project, guiding users through setup and usage.